EmJayFreewoman/emjayfreewoman.github.io/README.md

 ### Personal Projects
 - Community has been a critical aspect of my open source career.
 I've worked with a variety of technologists, including IT architects, engineers, and developers; it only makes sense to dive deeper into DevOps, as it underpins the SDLC.
 Combining my love of community and wanting to become a bit more hands on with software development, I am learning basic frontend development through freecodecamp.org.
 Here is a [Collaboration Survey](https://github.com/EmJayFreewoman/collaborationsurvey) I built to learn a bit more about how teams collaborate across organizations.
 - On a personal note - I am a self-taught graphic designer!
-Here's a NSFW gif I created just for kicks [My first attempt using Procreate Animate](https://drive.google.com/file/d/1yrKJHeVIO1QGC3ozxRXFcqGYHregEkC0/view?usp=sharing)
+Here's a NSFW gif (https://drive.google.com/file/d/1yrKJHeVIO1QGC3ozxRXFcqGYHregEkC0/view?usp=sharing) I created just for kicks.